Agencies Responsible for regulating drones in the State of Minnesota

 To fly your drone as a recreational flyer, it’s as easy as 1-2-3

-- Understand recreational flying requirements
+1. Understand recreational flying requirements.

-- Visit the Recreational Flyers page to learn about the rules for recreational flyers.
+• Visit the Recreational Flyers page to learn about the rules for recreational flyers.

-- Download the FAA’s B4UFLY mobile app for more recreational drone flying resources.
+• Download the FAA’s B4UFLY mobile app for more recreational drone flying resources.

-- Take TRUST
+2. Take TRUST

-- You may take the free online test through any of the FAA-approved test administrators.
+• You may take the free online test through any FAA-approved test administrators.

-- All FAA-approved TRUST test administrators offer the test free.
+• All FAA-approved TRUST test administrators offer the test free.

-- All test questions are correctable to 100% prior to issuing your completion certificate.
+• All test questions are correctable to 100% before issuing your completion certificate.

-- After completing TRUST, you’ll need to download, save or print your completion certificate.
+• After completing TRUST, you must download, save, or print your completion certificate.

-- If you lose your certificate, you will need to retake TRUST.
+• If you lose your certificate, you will need to retake TRUST.

-- View a list of TRUST Test Administrators
+• View a list of TRUST Test Administrators

-- Receive your certificate
+3. Receive your certificate

-- After you pass the test, you will receive a certificate from the test administrator you selected.
+• After you pass the test, you will receive a certificate.
+The test administrator you selected gives you your certificate.

-- Test administrators will not keep a record of your certificate.
+• Test administrators will not keep a record of your certificate.
 If law enforcement officers ask, you must present a copy of your certificate.

 General Rules for Recreational Flyers

-The Exception for Limited Recreational Operations of Unmanned Aircraft (USC 44809) is the law that describes how, when, and where you can fly drones for recreational purposes.
+USC44809 is the Exception for Limited Recreational Operations of Unmanned Aircraft.
+The law describes how, when, and where you can fly drones for recreational purposes.
 Following these rules helps keep people, your drone, and our airspace safe:

-- Fly only for recreational purposes (personal enjoyment).
+1. Fly only for recreational purposes (personal enjoyment).

-- Follow the safety guidelines of an FAA-recognized Community-Based Organization (CBO).
+2. Follow the safety guidelines of an FAA-recognized Community-Based Organization (CBO).
+Read Advisory Circular 91-57C.
+It provides more information on how to become an FAA-recognized CBO,

-For more information on how to become an FAA-recognized CBO, read Advisory Circular 91-57C. - Keep your drone within the visual line of sight, or use a visual observer who is co-located (physically next to) and in direct communication with you.
+3. Keep your drone within the visual line of sight.
+Or use a visual observer who is physically next to you and directly communicating with you.

-- Give way to and do not interfere with other aircraft.
+4. Give way to and do not interfere with other aircraft.

-- Fly at or below FAA-authorized altitudes in controlled airspace (Class B, C, D, and surface Class E designated for an airport) only with prior FAA authorization by using LAANC or DroneZone.
+5. Fly at or below FAA-authorized altitudes in controlled airspace with prior FAA authorization.
+Controlled airspace is Class B, C, D, and surface Class E designated for an airport.
+Get your FAA authorization using LAANC or DroneZone.

+6. Fly at or below 400 feet in Class G (uncontrolled) airspace.
 Note: Flying drones in restricted airspace is not allowed.
-Drone pilots should always check for airspace restrictions prior to flight on our B4UFLY app or the UAS Facility Maps webpage. - Take The Recreational UAS Safety Test (TRUST) and carry proof of test passage when flying.
+Before the flight, drone pilots should always check for airspace restrictions.
+You can do so on the B4UFLY app or the UAS Facility Maps webpage.

-- Have a current FAA registration, mark (PDF) your drones on the outside with the registration number, and carry proof of registration when flying.
+8. Have a current FAA registration.
+Mark (PDF) your drones on the outside with the registration number.
+And carry proof of registration when flying.
+Starting September 16, 2023, registered drones must broadcast Remote ID information.
+The FAA has delayed enforcement to March 16, 2024.

-Note: Beginning September 16, 2023, if your drone requires an FAA registration number, it will also be required to broadcast Remote ID information. - Do not operate your drone in a manner that endangers the safety of the national airspace system.
+9. Do not operate your drone in a manner that endangers the safety of the national airspace system.

-Recreational drone pilots should know that if they violate these safety requirements and/or operate their drone flight carelessly or recklessly, they could be liable for criminal and/or civil penalties.
+Recreational drone pilots must not violate safety requirements.
+Nor should they operate their drone flight carelessly or recklessly.
+You could be liable for criminal and/or civil penalties if you do.

 You do not need a drone license if your drone use is recreational and falls within the scope of 44809.
-However, to fly your drone commercially or under the FAA’s Small UAS Rule (Part 107), you must first obtain a Remote Pilot Certificate (RPC), also known as a drone license or a Part 107 certificate.
+But, to fly your drone commercially, you must first get a Remote Pilot Certificate (RPC).
+This is also true for flights under the FAA’s Small UAS Rule (Part 107).
+The RPC is also known as a drone license or a Part 107 certificate.
 You may want to get your drone license for the flexibility it allows in your drone flights.

 For more details on drone licensing, please see our Drone License Explainer.